cakephp/docs/en/appendices/migrating-from-cakephp-1-2-to-1-3.rst

 #################################

-This guide summarizes many of the changes necessary when migrating from a 1.2 to 1.3 Cake core.
+This guide summarizes many of the changes necessary when migrating from a 1.2 to 1.3 CakePHP core.
 Each section contains relevant information for the modifications made to existing methods as well as any methods that have been removed/renamed.